York–Durham Heritage Railway

 The York–Durham Heritage Railway was a heritage railway in both the York Region and the Durham Region of Ontario, Canada, north of Toronto.

 The railway formerly operated excursion trains from Uxbridge.
 Trips had various travel times depending on the event or festival.

 The railway ran on the tracks of the former Toronto and Nipissing Railway.
 Metrolinx owns the tracks to Uxbridge, but operated GO Transit commuter trains no further than Old Elm GO Station, the northern terminal of the Stouffville line.

 YDHR began operations in 1996 as an all-volunteer run Heritage Association.
-During the late 2010s the organization changed business models to become a mix of volunteer and paid staff, lead by CEO John Perks.
+During the late 2010s the organization changed business models to become a mix of volunteer and paid staff, led by CEO John Perks.
 In 2022 the railway reported financial difficulties, and as of January 2024 has ceased all operations and filed for bankruptcy protection.

 Operations

 The Township of Uxbridge owns Uxbridge's heritage railway station but leases the tracks and Uxbridge's railyard from the province through Metrolinx, a provincial agency.
 The York–Durham Heritage Railway was an incorporated registered charity.
 The township was the railway's landlord.

 The York–Durham Heritage Railway operated non-stop from the Uxbridge Station on the Metrolinx Uxbridge Subdivision.

 Trains were usually scheduled on weekends from June through mid-October, and were pulled by an Alco RS-11 diesel locomotive, #3612, which was built for the Duluth, Winnipeg & Pacific Railway in 1956.
 Coaches included both vintage heavyweights built in the 1910s and 1920s, and lightweight cars from 1954.

 The railway cars were stored at an open rail yard on Railway Street/King Street West in Uxbridge, Ontario.
 Several railway sheds are on the yard.
 The most significant is the Uxbridge Station, built in 1904.

 Initially, YDHR staff consisted entirely of volunteers.
 In later years, as ridership increased, paid staff increasingly supplemented the volunteers.
 At the same time, the YDHR board of directors had a decreasing number of members from the local community.
 As of 2022, the YDHR was operated by nine full-time staff supplemented by 88 part-time and seasonal workers and volunteers of the York–Durham Heritage Railway Association.

 By 2023, the township identified code and safety problems in YDHR's operations that the township wanted rectified.
 On January 21, 2024, the YDHR announced that all operations had ceased and the railway had filed for bankruptcy protection.
 The YDHR's chairperson admitted its business model had not been successful.

 Later in 2024, the township started to prepare an RFP for a rail operator to restart a heritage train service.
 However, Metrolinx, as owner of the rail line, convinced the township to abandon the idea due to potential new obligations related to oversight, insurance, and liability as well as the prospect of new fleet acceptance requirements.

+As of April 1st, 2026, all of the remaining YDHR rolling stock has been removed from the property.